mrkkrp/markkarpov.art/essay/perception-routines.md

 assigned to rather rare letters.
 This solution is simply the result of fitting a collection of tactics into a particular real-world alphabet.

-Now that we have assigned RRPTs to letters we must find a way to generate mnemonic words that will stand for perception routines and will allow us to memorize them.
+Now that we have assigned RRPTs to letters, we must find a way to generate mnemonic words that will stand for perception routines and allow us to memorize them.
 In general, the task of generating words that phonetically resemble some source material can be accomplished with something as simple as a Markov chain.
 Such a Markov chain can be constructed through analysis